cmarkymark/portfolio-marks/src/assets/markdown/fascination/sourdough.md

 ## Step 3: Stretch and Fold

 Next we are going to stretch and fold our bread.
 This is a **no knead** reciple, so at no point will we knead the dough.
 This is perhaps the trickiest part of the whole process and I think a video is most helpful (see below).
 You will need a flat surface (such as a counter or table) and your dough scraper (or bread knife or other flat tool).
 You will plop your dough onto the surface (**do not flour the surface**).
 You will (rather aggressively) slide the scraper under one side of the dough, stretch it, and then fold it over itself.
-You will do this in all four directions (if you imagine your dough as kind of a square).
-After the four stretch and folds you will return it to the bowl.
+You will rotate the dough 90 degrees using the bread scraper and repeat -- repeating this process until the dough doesn't really want to be folded, though 4 times is a safe number if you are unsure.
+After the last stretch and fold you will return it to the bowl.
 You will stretch and fold every 30 minutes for 2 hours (this is a total of 5 times).
 If you are in a time crunch you can do it every 15 minutes for an hour.

 Below is a video showing how to stretch and fold:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WVeboBXbQdQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Step 4: Let it Rise